-Visualize and download 200+ near real-time products for a variety of hazards and disasters categories.
-Worldview is supported by the Global Imagery Browse Services (GIBS) - a set of community standards based imagery services that delivers imagery in a highly responsive manner.
+Visualize and download 900+ near real-time satellite imagery layers for a variety of hazards and disasters categories.
+Worldview is supported by NASA's Global Imagery Browse Services (GIBS)—a set of community standards based imagery services that delivers imagery in a highly responsive manner.

-Access global, full-resolution imagery from the AIRS, AMSR-E, AMSR2, ASTER GDEM, GMI, MLS, MODIS, OMI, SMAP, and VIIRS instruments via a variety of community standards based set of imagery services, such as Web Map Tile Services (WMTS), Tiled Web Map Service (TWMS) and Keyhole Markup Language (KML).
+Access 900+ global, full-resolution imagery products via a variety of community standards based set of imagery services, such as Web Map Tile Services (WMTS), Tiled Web Map Service (TWMS) and Keyhole Markup Language (KML).
+Using these services, the imagery can be rendered in your own web client or GIS application.

-View and download swath images for each five-minute interval for Terra and Aqua MODIS data.
+View and download MODIS and VIIRS near real-time swath images.
 Data posted approximately 2.5 hours after the observation at the spacecraft.

 About Rapid Response